Nihil96/react-module/lectures/lecture_8/lecture_8.md

 }
 ```

-In this example, the user state is passed down through the Header and NavBar components just to be used in UserProfile.
+In this example, the user state is passed down through the `Header` and `NavBar` components just to be used in `UserProfile`.
 This is a classic case of prop drilling, and it can become cumbersome as the application grows.

 ### What is Context API?